LukasLichten/awesome-linux-simracing/README.md

 To access shared memory maps from games it is necessary to deploy some piece of software into the prefix while the game is running.
 There are numerous solutions and issues (*I may make a blog post about it, eventually*).
-- [Datalink](https://github.com/LukasLichten/Datalink): (WIP) Wrapps around the proton launch command similar to Mangohud (so can be automatically launched with the game), utilizes a config file left in the prefix to define the memory maps, uses a fork of [shm-bridge](https://github.com/poljar/shm-bridge) to back them to `/dev/shm`, also notifies about game launch/shutdown on the session-dbus
+- [Datalink](https://github.com/LukasLichten/Datalink): Wrapps around the proton launch command similar to Mangohud (so can be automatically launched with the game), utilizes a config file left in the prefix to define the memory maps, uses a fork of [shm-bridge](https://github.com/poljar/shm-bridge) to back them to `/dev/shm`, also notifies about game launch/shutdown on the session-dbus ([AUR](https://aur.archlinux.org/packages/datalink-git))
 - [shm-bridge](https://github.com/poljar/shm-bridge): Simple Rust programm that uses WinAPI to back the SharedMemoryPages for ACC into `/dev/shm` and then sleep, allowing us to use regular shm to read
   - This [fork](https://github.com/LukasLichten/shm-bridge/tree/generalized) allows passing in the name and size of the memory maps as parameters, making it universal
 - [wine-linux-shm-adapter](https://github.com/Spacefreak18/wine-linux-shm-adapter): Rf2 and AC, but needs to be compiled for each memorymap individually (and deployed as such), and works by copying data constantly from the SharedMemoryMap into the shm file